-2. Apple cider vinegar
+1. Apple cider vinegar

 5. Cabbage family vegetables

 Cabbage, broccoli, cauliflower, brussels sprouts and other cruciferous veggies are great nutrient-dense, low-carb, high-fiber foods to include daily.
-Enjoy cooked, as raw cabbage family veg can inhibit your thyroid and decrease metabolism.

 6. Chili peppers

 All chili peppers contain capsaicin, a spicy, thermogenic or heat-inducing compound that increases metabolism.
 The hotter the pepper, the higher capsaicin content and the greater the health benefits.
-For a pre-meal metabolism kicker, drink 1/4 cup of water, with 2 TB lemon juice and a pinch of cayenne powder.
+For a pre-meal metabolism kicker drink 1/4 cup of water with 2 TB lemon juice and a pinch of cayenne powder.